Are you looking for additional money advice? Here is valuable money advice my dad can teach you!

 Even though he always dressed properly, he didn’t go shopping often – if at all.
 He was wearing mostly the same things.
 I remember him wearing the same concert t-shirt all the time.
 The funny thing is, my mom wears them now.
 So they’re still used to this day.

 When my sister was born and my dad got sick, we didn’t buy anything new anymore.
 We’ve had the same furniture for 10 years and it still looked decent, so why should we buy anything new?
 It was much more important to spend time together than to buy new furniture.
-This kind of situations always put things into perspective.
+This kind of situation always puts things into perspective.

 Due to that, I found that material things are not important in my life.
 I figure that if something is still good, you shouldn’t throw it out just because you want something new.
 There are many more important things in life to pay attention to.